rnborland/pdf-insights-docs/README.md

 # PDF-Insights Developer API

-Turn any PDF into a programmable AI assistant.
+Turn any PDF into a programmable AI assistant — with real-time cost tracking.

 Upload a document, send chat-style prompts, control behavior with system prompts, and get structured answers.